Zero-Down-Time/KubeZero/README.md

 - all compute nodes are running on Alpine V3.20
 - 1 or 2 GB encrypted root file system
 - no external dependencies at boot time, apart from container registries
-- minimal attack surface
+- focused on security and minimal footprint
-- extremely small memory footprint / overhead
-- cri-o container runtime incl.
-AppArmor support

 ## GitOps
 - cli / cmd line install